Branch for release

 Who is committing where?

 Developers are committing (green dots) at the highest throughput rate to the trunk, and do not slow up or freeze around a branch-cut or with proximity to a release.
-Developers as a group are not commiting to the release branch (see below).
+Developers as a group are not committing to the release branch (see below).

 The branch cut itself is a commit.
 Subversion and Perforce would technically have a bigger commit here, but all VCS systems in use today would count the commit as ‘lightweight’ in terms of its impact on the history/storage, and the time taken to create.